mustymustafa/react-native-swipeout-component/README.md

 2\. **Button Width Requirement**: When using `autoOpenRight` or `autoOpenLeft`, you must pass a `buttonWidth` value.
 This ensures that the component can correctly calculate the swipe action's dimensions and behavior.

+3\. **Component not displaying?:** Make sure to give it a height if you can't see the component

 ### Example with Custom Component Button and Background Colors

 ```javascript